pajardsaputra/pajardsaputra/README.md

-Preview
-Markdown
-Copy
 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Pajar D. Saputra
 ========================================================================================================================================

 Full-Stack Web Developer
 ------------------------

-I have 4 years of experience in front-end web development.
-Now I'm going to focus on back-end too so I can be a Full-Stack Web Developer.
+I've been programming since 2020 and have more than three years of experience in front-end web development.
+Now, I'm going to focus on the back-end, too, so I can be a Full-Stack Web Developer.

 * 🌍  I'm based in somewhere in Earth
 * ✉️  You can contact me at [pajardsaputra@pm.me](mailto:pajardsaputra@pm.me)